Anjanibai Malpekar: Career

 Malpekar gave her debut performance at a concert in Bombay, British India, in 1899, at the age of 16.
 In those days, women of "respectable families" never sang in public, while Malepakar went on to have a flourishing singing career, with both public and royal patronage.
 In time, she became the doyenne of the gharana.

 Besides her singing, she also got acclaim for her beauty.
-When painter M. V. Dhurandhar did an oil painting of her, another painter Raja Ravi Varma was inspired, and went to do a series of paintings with her as muse, including "Lady in the Moonlight", "Lady Playing Swarbat", "Mohini" and "The Heartbroken", She modelled for him during his stay in Bombay in 1901 and 1903.
+When painter M. V. Dhurandhar did an oil painting of her, another painter Raja Ravi Varma was inspired, and went to do a series of paintings with her as his muse, including "Lady in the Moonlight", "Lady Playing Swarbat", "Mohini" and "The Heartbroken".
+She modelled for him during his stay in Bombay in 1901 and 1903.
 However this wasn't without its drawback, especially when singing in public concerts meant singing primarily to a male audience, this often led to harassment.
 Thus in 1904, she even developed fear of singing in public, and lost her voice, though she regained it after a year.